BlockHaven-Labs/SafeGig/README.md

 ![alt text](image.png)
 ## Overview

-SafeGig is a decentralized escrow platform for freelancers and clients, built on the Flare Network.
+SafeGig is a decentralized escrow platform for freelancers and clients, built on the ethereum Network.
 It helps freelancers and clients work together safely by locking funds in a smart contract and releasing them only when both sides agree.

 No middlemen.
 No scams.
 Just trust, transparency, and code.